Published: December 6th, 2017 | Last updated: March 8th, 2018

-Universal life offers both permanent protection and flexibility in that the policyholder can – within certain guidelines – alter the premium due date, and can also decide how much of his or her premium dollars go towards the death benefit, and how much goes towards the policy’s cash value.
+Universal life offers both permanent protection and flexibility in that the policyholder can – within certain guidelines – alter the premium due date, and can also decide how much of his or her premium dollars go toward the death benefit or the policy’s cash value.

 There are four universal life insurance policy options offered by Prudential, including the: